GiovanniCortigiani/NAOvid-19/README.md

 $ roslaunch Naovid nao.launch
 ```

 The last one is the main launch file and will make the execution start.
+This command has to be executed in the direction of your catkin workspace.
 Please be aware that the robot will stand up at the beginning of the project.

 ![Teleassistant Screen Layout](/Figures/NAO_Teleassisant_Screen_Overview.png)